yosef-mesfin/React-Design-Pattern/README.md

 # React-18-Design-Patterns-and-Best-Practices-Fouth-Edition

+**!Disclaimer:** This is a book I have been reading and the purpose of this repository is sommething like a public notebook.
 This is the code repository for [React-18-Design-Patterns-and-Best-Practices-Fouth-Edition](https://www.amazon.com/React-Design-Patterns-Best-Practices/dp/1803233109), published by Packt.

 **Design, build, and deploy production-ready web applications with React by leveraging industry-best practices**

 ## About the book

 React helps you work smarter, not harder — but to reap the benefits of this popular JavaScript library and its components, you need a straightforward guide that will teach you how to make the most of it.

 React 18 Design Patterns and Best Practices will help you use React effectively to make your applications more flexible, easier to maintain, and improve their performance, while giving your workflow a huge boost.
 With a better organization of topics and knowledge about best practices added to your developer toolbox, the updated fourth edition ensures an enhanced learning experience.